xeitojs/xeito.dev/docs/essentials/template-syntax.md

 Boolean attributes can indicate true/false values depending on the presence of the attribute or not.
 For example, the ``disabled`` attribute of a ``<button>`` element will disable the button if it is present, and enable it if not.

-You can bind them like any other attribute, but Xeito also provides a special syntax for boolean attributes:
+You can bind them like any other attribute, but a special shorthand syntax is available for boolean attributes by using the ``?`` prefix:

 ```ts
 html`<button ?disabled=${this.disabled}>Can I click?</button>`;